appacademy/pt-section-3-resources/41-44__capstone-project-sprint/Project-Guidelines.md

+# Full-Stack Project

+This will be your final project of the formal a/A curriculum.
+You will have four weeks to work on it.
+As you begin to plan for and design this application, there are a few parameters that you should follow:

+- Do create design documents before you begin writing code.
+Proper planning saves time down the road.
+This could include wireframes, feature/MVPs list, technologies used, etc.
+- Do get proposal approval from your TA or PTM before beginning the project
+- Do get creative - this project should not be a direct clone of an existing site
+- Do NOT incorporate technologies that you are unfamiliar with - there will be plenty of time in the job search to learn new things.
+This project is for solidifying grasp of material learned over the last 40 weeks.
+- You must commit and push to GitHub a minimum of __twice daily__
+  - Once right before EOD
+  - Once before the start of class the next day

 ## Capstone Project Requirements
 Projects must have a minimum of **2 working CRUD features** and **base requirements** *(User Auth)* completed by final grade *(W23 D1)*.
 Only the live site will be used for grading.